 - 4 dried shiitake caps

-to finish the broth
+to finish the soup

 - 1 TB of miso per cup of dashi, any kind you like